netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-apache.md

 # Running Netdata behind Apache's mod_proxy

-Below you can find instructions for configuring an apache server to:
+Below, you can find instructions for configuring an apache server to:

 1. Proxy a single Netdata via an HTTP and HTTPS virtual host.
 2. Dynamically proxy any number of Netdata servers.